- 1. Taking cuttings from an unhealthy plant

 Although rooting in soil has its benefits, most houseplant growers choose to root in water.
 Watching the roots grow is much more exciting than leaving them to their own devices.
 Plus, they make a unique interior décor feature while you wait to transplant.

-But, if you choose this method, it’s important to be aware of the maintenance involved.
+But, if you choose this method, it’s important to be aware of the maintenance involved and not make a common water propagation mistake.
 For your cuttings to develop roots, they need oxygen and clean water.
 Over time, oxygen in the water will dissipate and the stagnant water can attract bacteria that impact the health of your cuttings.

 It’s best to top-up or change the water every few days.
 Top-up more often if the water is evaporating quickly, leaving the bottom of the cutting exposed.
 Around once a week, clean the container thoroughly before putting the cutting back to prevent bacterial growth that can inhibit root development.